jjvanzon/Circular-Language-Spec/spec/introduction.md

 There could be many types already defined, that you might use one way or another.
 Such as the __Button__ type for instance, which you can use to build a user interface.
 Another type, __Integer__, represents one integer number.
 You might be using those all the time when you program.

-Another word for type is *class*. *Type* and *class* might not precisely mean the same things, but it is pretty close and the word *class* is used in several object oriented programming languages.
+Another word for type is *class*. *Type* and *class* might not precisely mean the same thing, but it is pretty close and the word *class* is used in several object oriented programming languages.

 Commands
 --------